mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 <a name="top"></a>

-## Difference between Spark's Action and Transformation
+## Difference between Spark Action and Transformation
 A Spark transformation (such as `map()`, `filter()`, `reduceByKey()`, ...) applies to a source RDD and creates a new target RDD.
 While, an action (such as